 The first step in the credit repair process is to get your credit reports.
 It is also the single biggest opportunity you have to make the job easy.
 Make a good decision now, and the entire process will be a breeze.
 Or make the wrong decision and your credit repair effort will be fraught with struggle.

 You can get your credit reports once per year for free from annualcreditreport.com, a site mandated by the government per the Fair Credit Reporting Act.
 Free is good, but these reports are guaranteed to make your credit repair job a headache.
 Each report is in a different format with little or no thought given to ease of use.

 Get the Advantage

 For a small investment, typically under 20 dollars, you can make your credit repair project infinitely easier.
 Each of the three bureaus sells high quality, user friendly, tri-merged reports.
 These reports incorporate information from each of the bureaus and will allow you to see everything clearly.
-Any of these well designed reports will give you an advantage as you embark on the next phase of the job.
+If you are using a credit repair service, they will also appreciate the comprehensive data provided by the right report.